Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Introduction

-This paper describes the constraints on cosmological parameters imposed by a high signal-to-noise (S/N) sub-sample of the \Planck\ SZ Catalogue (PSZ, see \citealt{planck2013-p05a}, henceforth Paper 1, for details of the entire catalogue) of nearly 200 clusters (shown in Fig.~\ref{fig:sky}).
-This sub-sample has been selected to be pure, in the sense that all the objects within it have been confirmed as clusters via additional observations, either from the literature or undertaken by the \Planck\ collaboration.
-In addition all objects but one have an identified redshift, either photometric or spectroscopic.
+This paper describes the constraints on cosmological parameters imposed by a high signal-to-noise (S/N) sub-sample of the \Planck\ SZ Catalogue (PSZ, see \citealt{planck2013-p05a}, henceforth Paper 1, for details of the entire catalogue) containing nearly 200 clusters (shown in Fig.~\ref{fig:sky}).
+This sub-sample has been selected to be pure, in the sense that all the objects within it have been confirmed as clusters via additional observations, either from the literature or undertaken by the Planck collaboration.
+In addition all objects but one have a measured redshift, either photometric or spectroscopic.
 This is the largest SZ-selected sample of clusters used to date for this purpose.
-We will show that it is the systematic uncertainties from our imperfect knowledge of cluster properties that dominate the overall uncertainty.
+We will show that it is the systematic uncertainties from our imperfect knowledge of cluster properties that dominate the overall uncertainty on cosmological constraints.

-The \Planck\ cluster sample is complementary to those from observations using the South Pole Telescope (SPT, \citealt{SPT}) and the Atacama Cosmology Telescope (ACT, \citealt{ACT}), whose teams recently published the first large samples of SZ-selected clusters \citep{2012arXiv1203.5775R,Hass13}.
-The resolution of \Planck\ at the relevant frequencies is between 5 and 10 arcmin, whereas that for ACT and SPT it is about $1\,{\mathrm{arcmin}}$, but the \Planck\ sky coverage is much greater.
-This means that \Planck\ typically finds larger and lower-redshift clusters than those found by SPT and ACT.
+The \Planck\ cluster sample is complementary to those from observations using the South Pole Telescope (SPT, \citealt{SPT}) and the Atacama Cosmology Telescope (ACT, \citealt{ACT}), whose teams recently published the first large samples of SZ-selected clusters \citep{Reichardt2012,Hass13}.
+The resolution of \Planck\ at the relevant frequencies is between 5 and 10 arcmin, whereas that for ACT and SPT is about $1\,{\mathrm{arcmin}}$, but the \Planck\ sky coverage is much greater.
+This means that \Planck\ typically finds larger, more massive, and lower-redshift clusters than those found by SPT and ACT.

-Our strategy in this first analysis is to focus on number counts of clusters, as a function of redshift, above a high S/N threshold of seven and to explore the robustness of the results.
-We do not use the observed SZ brightness of the clusters, due to the significant uncertainty caused by the size--flux degeneracy, as discussed in Paper~1.
-Accordingly, our theoretical modelling of the cluster population is directed at determining the expected number of clusters in each redshift bin exceeding the S/N threshold, and again does not otherwise use the predicted cluster SZ signal.
+Our strategy is to focus on number counts of clusters, as a function of redshift, above a high S/N threshold of seven and to explore the robustness of the results.
+We do not use the observed SZ brightness of the clusters, due to the significant uncertainty caused by the size--flux degeneracy as discussed in Paper~1.
+Accordingly, our theoretical modelling of the cluster population is directed only at determining the expected number of clusters in each redshift bin exceeding the S/N threshold.
 The predicted and observed numbers of clusters are then compared in order to obtain the likelihood.
 In the future, we will make use of the SZ-estimated mass and a larger cluster sample to extend the analysis to broader cosmological scenarios.